misskey-dev/misskey/docs/setup.en.md

 *1.* Create Misskey user
 ----------------------------------------------------------------
-Running misskey on root is not a good idea so we create a user for that.
+Running misskey as root is not a good idea so we create a user for that.
 In debian for exemple :

 ```